 - Set the house back on top, now with additional square footage and value added to the property.

 Crawl space conversion is a technique that has been in use for over 60 years, with conversions becoming safer and easier.
 However, this is not a DIY project.
 It will require the work of a knowledgeable and experienced contractor and engineer.
 Because it is a costly and time-consuming project, it’s important to consider your reasoning behind it and to eliminate alternative solutions.
 It is also important to consider your geographic location.
-If you’re in the PNW, you may want to avoid this project due to the extensive waterproofing that will be necessary to keep your basement dry and usable.
+If you’re in the Pacific Northwest, you may want to consider the pros and cons such as extensive waterproofing that will be necessary to keep your basement dry and usable.

 Call Crawl Pros for Crawl Space Inspections